Modern witch hunts: Gambia

-In May 2008, Amnesty International reported that up to 1,000 people in the Gambia had been abducted by government-sponsored "witch doctors" on charges of witchcraft, and taken to detention centers where they were forced to a drink poisonous concoction at gunpoint, known as kubejaro.
+In March 2009, Amnesty International reported that up to 1,000 people in Gambia had been abducted by government-sponsored "witch doctors" on charges of witchcraft, and taken to detention centers where they were forced to drink a poisonous concoction at gunpoint, known as kubejaro.
 On 21 May 2009, the New York Times reported that the alleged witch-hunting campaign had been sparked by the Gambian President, Yahya Jammeh.
 The president continued a series of "witch hunts" over the next seven years, in which rural villagers experienced beatings, kidnappings, and forced confessions (after the ingestion of kubejaro, which often made the victims extremely weak or unconscious).
 Deaths that occurred during the time were due to the side effects of drinking kubejaro, such as kidney failure, or beatings.
 Later, the Gambian government launched an investigation of these crimes and opened a center to support the victims.
-However, a Washington Post report found that many of the victims had received no support or outreach from such initiatives.
+A Washington Post report found that many of the victims had received no support or outreach from such initiatives.
 Many of the victims also still suffer from health problems, such as pains, weakness, and anxiety.

 Jammeh fled the country in 2017 after losing an election.
 In January 2019, investigators began interviewing people about their experiences of the atrocities, as either torturers or victims.
 The hearings may last two years.
 Meanwhile, the truth and reconciliation commission publicizes the interviews through social media.

 Ghana

-Research on witch-hunting in Ghana dates back into the early 20th century.
-Arthur W. Cardinall may be the first anthropologist to mention the Ghetto for victims of witch-hunts at an earth-shrine in Gnani (Tindang, Gnaani).
-A later research of Susan Drucker-Brown observed and discussed the renowned Ghetto in Gambaga.
-In 2004, the documentary Witches in Exile by Allison Berg followed the structure of accusations in Kukuo, the biggest Ghetto near Bimbilla.
+Research on witch hunting in Ghana dates back into the early 20th century.
+Arthur W. Cardinall may be the first anthropologist to mention the ghetto for victims of witch-hunts at an earth-shrine in Gnani (Tindang, Gnaani).
+A later research paper by Susan Drucker-Brown observed and discussed the renowned ghetto in Gambaga.
+Witches in Exile, the 2004 documentary by Allison Berg, followed the structure of accusations in Kukuo, the biggest ghetto near Bimbilla.
 Another documentary, The Witches of Gambaga, follows over 10 years the inmates of Gambaga.
 The Bradt Travel Guides mentions the ghetto in Gambaga as a tourist attraction.

 A total of eight sanctuaries for witch-hunt victims were listed by the Ethnologist Felix Riedel.
 The list of sanctuaries includes so far (locations with inmates):